 There is also a mistaken idea that mixing autistics with high support needs together with that of low support needs is inclusive.
-This does not support those autistics with low support needs as they can be disturbed by their peers with high support needs and also learn more disruptive behaviours as a result.
+This does not support those autistics with low support needs as their focus can be disrupted by their peers with high support needs and also learn more inappropriate behaviours as a result.
 Each of these groups needs its own space.

 1) Friends, family and support workers can enter